COMP2281/software-engineering-group-17/documentation/Requirement-Specification.md

 Combat System: Creating a template boss and the player health/damage systems.

-Main Menu: Creation of 5 buttons: New game, continue game, controls, credits and exit.
+Main Menu: Creation of 5 buttons: new game, continue game, controls, credits and exit.

 Pause Menu: Creation of 4 buttons: controls, save and exit, inventory, Skills Build tree.